Smatek1001/AI_DnD/Bestiary/Flickerling.md

 * **Challenge Rating (CR)**: 1/4 (estimated)

 ### Physical Description
-In their default form, Flickerlings are delicate, winged creatures resembling miniature young women with shimmering dragonfly wings and luminous skin.
+In their default form, Flickerlings are delicate, winged creatures resembling a miniature young woman with shimmering dragonfly wings and luminous skin.
 Their voice sounds like a chorus of faint tinkling bells.
 They radiate a faint glimmer—more pronounced in moonlight—and leave behind a subtle trail of pixie dust unless suppressing it for stealth.

 ## III.
-Variations / Other Forms
+Variations / Other Forms (If Applicable)
 Flickerings are known for their ability to shift between specialized animal forms:

 ### Moonfeather Owl Form